PimDoos/kia_connect/README.md

-# MyKia / Kia Connected Services
+# MijnKia / Kia Connected Services
-This custom component integrates MyKia into Home Assistant.
+This custom component integrates MijnKia (Connected Car Services) into Home Assistant.

+This implementation is specific to the non-UVO Kia Connected Services implementation for cars built before 2021.
+Newer cars mostly use the Kia UVO implementation.
+See [fuatakgun/kia_uvo](https://github.com/fuatakgun/kia_uvo/) to integrate with those.

 Setup with HACS
 ---------------